Session 7: Navigating VAD in inpatient settings

 Date: Wednesday 20 May, 2026 | Time: 4:00-5:00pm AEST | Type: Member-Exclusive Session | Platform: Zoom

-In this member-exclusive webinar, we explore the evolving realities of Voluntary Assisted Dying (VAD) within inpatient palliative care settings.
+In this member-exclusive webinar, we explored the evolving realities of Voluntary Assisted Dying (VAD) within inpatient palliative care settings.

-Holly Pitt and Katie Bray, Nurse Unit Managers at Peter MacCallum, reflect on their experiences navigating VAD implementation since legislation was introduced in Victoria in 2019, and how the complexities surrounding this work have continued to evolve over time.
+Holly Pitt and Katie Bray, Nurse Unit Managers at Peter MacCallum Cancer Centre, reflected on their experiences navigating VAD implementation since legislation was introduced in Victoria in 2019, and how the complexities surrounding this work have continued to evolve over time.

-Together, they discuss the challenges, learnings and reflections that have shaped care delivery within an inpatient palliative care unit, including the impact on teams, patients and families.
-The session will also explore the growing need for support, education and professional development as clinicians continue to navigate this changing landscape.
+Together, they discussed the challenges, learnings and reflections that have shaped care delivery within an inpatient palliative care unit, including the impact on teams, patients and families.
+The session also explored the growing need for support, education and professional development as clinicians continue to navigate this changing landscape.

-Moderated by Grace Edwards, the conversation will also consider the upcoming legislative changes in Victoria due to come into effect in 2027, and what these changes may mean for current teams and models of care moving forward.
+Moderated by Sarah Begley, the conversation also considered the upcoming legislative changes in Victoria due to come into effect in 2027, and what these changes may mean for current teams and models of care moving forward.

-This session is not intended as a debate for or against Voluntary Assisted Dying.
-Rather, it aims to provide a respectful space for reflection, shared experiences and professional discussion, while acknowledging the diversity of beliefs, perspectives and experiences held by attendees and presenters.
+This session was not intended as a debate for or against Voluntary Assisted Dying.
+Rather, it aimed to provide a respectful space for reflection, shared experiences and professional discussion, while acknowledging the diversity of beliefs, perspectives and experiences held by attendees and presenters.

-Whether you work in hospital, community or aged care settings, or are seeking greater understanding of how VAD is experienced within inpatient palliative care, this session offers practical insight and thoughtful reflection from clinicians working directly in this space.
+Whether working in hospital, community or aged care settings, or seeking greater understanding of how VAD is experienced within inpatient palliative care, attendees were offered practical insight and thoughtful reflection from clinicians working directly in this space.

 About our speakers